apache/apisix/docs/en/latest/plugins/limit-req.md

 ## Description

-The `limit-req` plugin uses the [leaky bucket](https://en.wikipedia.org/wiki/Leaky_bucket) algorithm to rate limit the number of the requests and allow for throttling.
+The `limit-req` Plugin uses the [leaky bucket](https://en.wikipedia.org/wiki/Leaky_bucket) algorithm to rate limit the number of the requests and allow for throttling.

 ## Attributes